 My project this week is some painted and glittery shells.
 On our shelves in the living room we have a little wooden dish.
 Every season I switch out what sits in the dish – its currently holding some sparkly skulls for Halloween.
-I had been thinking of doing something a little different this year for Christmas, so when Christine and I decided to dedicate a week to a coastal theme, I thought of my dish!
-These Coastal Christmas Seashells came out better than I expected, and as a bonus, only took me an hour to make!
+I had been thinking of doing something a little different this year for Christmas, so once Christine and I decided to dedicate a week to a coastal theme, I thought of my dish!
+Once these Coastal Christmas Seashells came out better than I expected, and as a bonus, only took me an hour to make!

 What you’ll need:

 Firstly, cover some of the shells with glue.